dionno/apidocs/source/includes/_getting_started.md

 ## Public key

 To use the Nutcache API, an owner must first generate a public key.
-This action can be done directly in Nutcache under the "My account -> My Profile" menu.
-From the My Profile dialog, select the "MANAGE API KEYS" tab and click the "+ API Key" to continue.
+This action can be done directly in Nutcache under the "My account -> Profile" menu.
+From the "Profile" dialog, select the "MANAGE API KEYS" tab and click the "+ API Key" to continue.

 ![Manage API Keys](/images/manageapikeys.png)